3 Wyoming Industries to Consider Training For

 1. Health Care

 Wyoming's health care sector offers a lot of attractive career opportunities to people within the state.
-In fact, more than 21,000 of the state's residents are employed in this industry.3 And with about 20 percent of the region's population expected to be elderly by 2030, the need for health care workers may rise.4
+In fact, according to the Occupational Employment Statistics (OES) program, more than 21,000 of the state's residents are employed in this industry.
+And with about 20 percent of the region's population expected to be elderly by 2030, the need for health care workers may rise.

 With major interstate highways like I-25 and I-80 running through the state, Wyoming is a compelling location for many companies that specialize in ground transportation and logistics.
-Plus, more than 22,000 people in the state have occupations related to this industry.
-On average, they earn an annual wage of over $46,000.3
+Plus, the OES says that more than 22,000 people in the state have occupations related to this industry.
+On average, they earn an annual wage of over $46,000.

 3. Computer Networking Technology

-Attracted by a favorable climate for data hosting and electricity costs that are 28 percent lower than the U.S. average, a number of technology companies are making capital investments in Wyoming.5,6 So demand is increasing for various types of tech professionals.
-For instance, employment of security systems analysts within the state is projected to grow by more than 21 percent from 2014 to 2024.6
+Attracted by a favorable climate for data hosting and electricity costs that are 28 percent lower than the U.S. average, a number of technology companies are making capital investments in Wyoming.
+So demand is increasing for various types of tech professionals.
+For instance, employment of software applications developers within the state is projected to grow by more than 27 percent from 2016 to 2026.